Barí people

-The Motilones-Barí, sometimes also called Barís, Motilones «or for its singular: Motilón» or Dobocubis, are an indigenous people who live in the Catatumbo River basin in Norte de Santander Department in Colombia in South America and who speak the Barí language.
+The Motilones-Barí, sometimes also called Barís, Motilones (or for its singular: Motilón) or Dobocubis, are a group of Indigenous people who live in the Catatumbo River basin in Norte de Santander Department in Colombia in South America and who speak the Barí language.
 They are descendants of the Tairona culture concentrated in northeastern Colombia and western Venezuela.

 Name

 Although the Barí and Yukpa peoples are commonly referred to as "Motilones," this is not how they refer to themselves.
 "Motilones" means "shaved heads" in Spanish, and is how Spanish-speaking Colombians and Venezuelans refer to them.

 History

 In the 16th century, Alonso de Ojeda of Spain sailed to South Caribbean coasts and reached the Maracaibo Basin.
 The Spaniards believed that the area's frequent lightning strikes turned stone into gold, and so they began settling the region extensively.
 The Barí fought the Spaniards back from their territory, defeating five royal expeditions sent to pacify the Indians.
 It was the Spaniards who first named the Barí "Motilones," or "people of the short hair."

 In 1530 Ambrosius Ehinger, commissioned by German banker family (Welser of Augsburg), looted a large amount of gold from the Kalina people on the western coast of South America, and attempted to transport the gold over the Bobalí Mountains.
 Barí men ambushed and destroyed the expedition, and the gold was lost, never to be found again.

 In the 20th century, oil was discovered in Barí territory, and as oil companies moved in, their land has been subjected to oil drilling from 1913 to 1926 and from 1996 to 2001.

 The first peaceful contact that was made with the Bari was by Roberto Lizarralde in 1960.
 Lizarralde conducted research among the Bari for 44 years and his research was carried on by his son, Manuel Lizarralde.
 The focus of their research has been on the ethnobotany of the Bari, who possess a vast knowledge of the biodiversity in Amazonia and use 80% of the plants around them.

 They have been the subject of the French ethnologist Robert Jaulin, and they were among the peoples depicted in the 1921 documentary Blandt Syd-Amerikas urskovsindianere (Among the Primeval Forest Indians of South America).

 The missionary Bruce Olson relates in his book, Bruchko, that he began living with the Bari in 1962, and he says that he became the "blood brother" of a chieftain's son.
-According to Olson, he is part of what he refers to as the "Motilone Miracle", which involves indigenously run schools, literacy programs, medical clinics, as well as an effort of the Motilone Bari to introduce Christianity to surrounding tribes.
+According to Olson, he is part of what he refers to as the "Motilone Miracle", which involves Indigenous-run schools, literacy programs, medical clinics, as well as an effort of the Motilone Bari to introduce Christianity to surrounding tribes.

 Since the initial contact in 1650, Bari land has been reduced to 7% of its original mass and the Bari have shifted their production to the gardening of cash crops in order to acquire Western goods which are becoming increasingly integrated into their culture.